Five Easy Ways How to Say "I Love You" in French — Amour Fou, Toujours!

 Our unique French Frequency Dictionaries help you master French fast and effectively.
 You’ll get 10,000 most common words in French together with their translation and phonetic transcription.
 Each entry also has an example sentence to show you its usage in context.
 Vocabulary learned through context is remembered better!

-Here Are Five Easy Ways to Say "I Love You" in French
+5 easy ways to say "I Love You" in French

 1. The Classic: "Je t'aime."